rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 At the time, I thought it was an awesome idea.
 After I jumped over the initial learning curve, it all seemed like a piece of cake.  *This is the way everyone should do it!
 It's so cheap!
-It's really awesome!*.
-But after a while, things changed.
+It's really awesome!*  But after a while, things changed.

 I found myself spending tons of time every month dealing with: